ObaroAwowede/wireframing/README.md

-<h2>wireframing</h2>
+<h2>Wireframing</h2>
-<p>Wirefrming is a process of creating the layout/user interface of a project using creative tools like figma</p>
+<p>Wireframing is a process of creating the layout/user interface of a project using creative tools like figma</p>
 <p>It is important in the deign process for:</p>
 <ol>
     <li>Visualizing Structure and Layout</li>